RuiqiZ/RuiqiZ.github.io/README.md

 Jekyll renders Markdown format, so you can copy and paste your Markdown formatted resume to `index.md`

 You probably wonder why we are using Markdown.
 Markdown is the most popular lightweight markup language in the world.
-Compare to other common web application languages, for example, HTML, XML, JavaScript, Markdown requires the least amount of time to learn.
+Compare to other common web application languages, for example, HTML, XML, and JavaScript, Markdown requires the least amount of time to learn.
 Markdown also has the cleanest syntax to help format plain text.
 This gets rid of the hassles to click multiple buttons to try different styles of formatting compared to traditional editing tools, like MS Word.
-As a developer, we should spend the most of our time on writing code, not fighting with different languages and tools on writing a README document.
-As for Markdown editors, I personally use Visual Studio Code for all coding needs.
-You can download a markdown extension that gives you the side view, which allows you to preview the result in the side view panel while editing the markdown file.
+Etter states in the book that we should spend the most of our time on writing code, not fighting with different languages and tools on writing a document.
+As for Markdown editors, I use Visual Studio Code for all coding needs.
+You can download a markdown extension that gives the side view, which allows you to preview the result in the side view panel while editing the markdown file.